Atlantic City Sexual Assault Defense Lawyer

 Highly Experienced Sexual Assault Defense Attorneys

 If you have been arrested for sexual assault, aggravated sexual assault (commonly called rape), criminal sexual contact, child molestation or any other sexual offense charge in New Jersey, you need straight answers from a highly experienced criminal defense attorney.
-At the Law Offices of John J. Zarych, our sexual assault attorneys are willing and able to try such challenging cases.
+At the Law Offices of John J. Zarych, our New Jersey sexual assault attorneys are willing and able to try such challenging cases.
 In fact, attorney John Zarych tried the first Internet chat room child luring case in Atlantic County.
 He is also known for successfully defending autistic adults facing sex-based charges.

 How We Fight Sex Crime Charges Against You